cybertraining-dsc/su21-reu-378/project/index.md

 ## 1. Introduction

-Autism Spectrum Disorder (ASD) is a broad range of lifelong developmental and neurological disorders that usually appear during early childhood.
-Autism Spectrum Disorder can cause challenges with speech and nonverbal communication, repetitive behaviors, and social skills.
+Autism Spectrum Disorder (ASD) is a broad range of lifelong developmental and neurological disorders, that usually appear during early childhood.
+Autism affects the brain and can cause challenges with speech and nonverbal communication, repetitive behaviors, and social skills.
+Autism Spectrum Disorder can occur in all socioeconomic, ethnic, and racial groups.
+This neurological disorder can usually be detected and diagnosed from the age of three years old, and up.
+As of June 2021, the World Health Organization has estimated that one in 160 children have an Autism Spectrum Disorder worldwide.
+Moreover, in 2020, the U.S. Centers for Disease Control and Prevention reported that one in 54 children in the United States have been diagnosed with an Autism Spectrum Disorder.
+Autism is notably more common among boys than it is among girls.

-- [ ] Briefly explain the topic of my report (Detection of autism in children using a facial image).
-- [ ] State how AI will be applied/used.
-(Talk about AI and Autism)

 ## 2. Using Images

 - [ ] Iniclude images in report.
 If copied, cite them.

-## 3. Using itemized lists only where needed

-Remember this is not a powerpoint presentation, but a report so we recommend

-1. Use itemized or enumeration lists sparingly
-2. When using bulleted lists use * and not -

-## 4. Datasets
+## 3. Datasets

 - [ ] Querying the dataset autism prevalence studies summary with an area of three cities @data.world
 - [ ] Find a similar dataset in kaggle.com

-## 5. Benchmark
+## 4. Benchmark

 - [ ] Include a benchmark.
 (The easiest is to use cloudmesh-common [^2])

-## 6. Conclusion
+## 5. Conclusion

 - [ ] Conclude my project.

-## 7. Acknowledgments
+## 6. Acknowledgments

 - [ ] Add acknowledgments.

-## 8. References
+## 7. References

 Your report must include at least 6 references.
 Please use customary academic citation and not just URLs.
 As we will at one point automatically change the references from superscript to square brackets it is best to introduce a space before the first square bracket.